-Previously, I led modules on Environmental Engineering at Cambridge University, particularly on the world-leading Engineering for Sustainable Development M.Phil. programme.
+Previously, I led modules on Environmental Engineering at Cambridge University, particularly on the Engineering for Sustainable Development M.Phil. programme.
 Other teaching at the M.Phil level was as part of the Laing-O'Rourke Centre for Construction Engineering Management and Interdisciplinary Design for the Built Environment Programme.
 I taught on the M.Eng.
 Research Project module and also on the Surveying Field School.
 I have also visited as Asst.
 Professor at the American University of Sharjah in the UAE on five occasions, and previously acted as a sessional lecturer at the University of Ottawa, Canada.

 I am also the author/editor of several textbooks, including the one linked below from Springer's "Applied Environmental Science and Engineering for a Sustainable Future" series.

 INDUSTRY ROLES AND CONSULTANCY